Flora Library

 Archived News from UC/JEPS

-...
-B. Links may not be current Iranian Visitors The University and Jepson Herbaria hosted visiting Iranian botanists in August and September, 2003 as part of the Californian-Iranian Botanical Program.
-An account of ... from Chinese universities to the Herbaria in February and March New book - March 1, 2002 The Jepson Desert Manual is available in bookstores!
-For more information or to place an order go to ...
+... may not be current Iranian Visitors The University and Jepson Herbaria hosted visiting Iranian botanists in August and September, 2003 as part of the Californian-Iranian Botanical Program.
+An ... on moss ecology is now online Developing collaborations with Chinese universities -- recent visiting delegations.
+Mo-Mei Chen introduced two groups from Chinese universities to the Herbaria in February and ...

 ucjeps.berkeley.edu